Home » Services & Solutions » Healthcare Consulting Services » Healthcare Valuation and Consulting Services

 Physician Compensation Consulting/ Planning

-LBMC physician compensation consulting and planning begins by having discussions with providers about their vision, values and goals to help align compensation with the organizations objectives.
-LBMC completes a thorough review and assessment of current compensation models, recommends financially sustainable and compliant models and assists organizations in implementing compensation plans.
+LBMC physician compensation consulting and planning begins by having discussions with providers about their vision, values, and goals to help align compensation with the organization’s objectives.
+LBMC completes a thorough review and assessment of current compensation models, recommends financially sustainable and compliant models, and assists organizations in implementing compensation plans.
+Healthcare leaders evaluating their current approach can also explore ways to enhance their provider compensation program through stronger Fair Market Value, commercial reasonableness, and compliance practices.

 Clinical Co-Management Arrangements